Is 706 a Good Credit Score?

 How To Get Above 706 Credit Score

-If you want a score above 706, you’re going to have to make sure you have as little negative accounts as possible (usually meaning 1 or less), a good credit mix, an aged revolving account (such as a 2+ year old credit card), and a low revolving balance (below 30% utilization).
+If you want a score above 706, you need to remove all inaccurate, negative items, have a good credit mix, and have an aged, revolving credit account (such as a 2+ year old credit card).
+You'll also want to maintain a low revolving balance (below 30% utilization).

 How To Improve A 706 Credit Score